pipelinelabo/datalaiq-wiki/configuration/email.md

 # Email Configuration

-Gravwell can be configured to send Emails via automated scripts and flows, but this requires that the system be configured with a valid SMTP configuration.
+DatalaiQ can be configured to send Emails via automated scripts and flows, but this requires that the system be configured with a valid SMTP configuration.

 ## User Defined Email Configuration